VSU supports Coastal Georgia community

-VALDOSTA – VSU recently developed a needs assessment to help support the Kingsland, Georgia community recover from the COVID-19 pandemic.
+VALDOSTA – VSU develops a 40-plus-question needs assessment survey to support the Kingsland coastal community recover following the pandemic.

 Release: